Relational Database Tuning

 Hibernate dialect changes

-To adjust the dialect to not go for OID, we can enforce the type to BYTEA by providing a custom dialect.
+To avoid OID, enforce BYTEA by providing a custom PostgreSQL dialect.

 public class ByteaEnforcedPostgresSQLDialect extends PostgreSQLDialect {